orbs-network/orbs-spec/behaviors/services/transaction-pool.md

   * Notify public api about transactions it needs to respond to:
     * If we are marked as the gateway for this transaction in the pending pool, it was originated by the node's public api.
     * If indeed local, update the registered public api service by calling its `HandleTransactionsBlock`.
-  * Remove the corresponding transactions (based on their `tx_id`) from the pending pool.
+  * Remove the corresponding transactions (based on their `txhash`) from the pending pool.
 * Update `last_committed_block` to match the given block.

 &nbsp;
 ## `GetTransactionReceipt` (method)

 > Returns the transaction receipt for a past transaction based on its id.
 Used when a client asks to query transaction status for an older transaction.

-* If `tx_id` is present in the pending transaction pool, return status `PENDING` along with the last committed block height and timestamp.
+* If `txhash` is present in the pending transaction pool, return status `PENDING` along with the last committed block height and timestamp.
-* If `tx_id` is present in the committed transaction pool, return status `COMMITTED` and the receipt.
+* If `txhash` is present in the committed transaction pool, return status `COMMITTED` and the receipt.
 * else return status `NO_RECORD_FOUND` along with the last committed block height and timestamp.

 &nbsp;